freizeit/auto-scaling-demo/README.md

  > INSTANCE  i-47897f0f  eu-west-1a  InService  Healthy  lc-Beecae8U
  > TAG  asg-Beecae8U  auto-scaling-group  name  Beecae8U  true

+    the `InService` bit is important -- it means that the base instance in the auto-scaling group is up and ready for business.

 # Main considerations

 The solution at hand a